-Loch station has beautiful surrounds and makes a great starting point at the moment for visitors
+Loch station has beautiful surrounds and makes a great starting point for visitors

 While not a large town, Loch has numerous eating and drinking options

-From Loch the rail trail follows the narrow Allsop Creek valley up towards Bena
+From Loch the trail follows the narrow Allsop Creek valley up towards Bena

 Hilda Falls are basically dry on this day but are a sight after wet weather